eachannwens/leetcode/Dynamic-Programming/README.md

 2. They are not matching.<br>
 `matrix[i][j] = max(matrix[i][j-1], matrix[i-1][j])`

-## Longest Increasing Subsequence
+## 2. Longest Increasing Subsequence

 For a sequence: `0, 1, 0, 3, 2, 3`<br>
 The key is how to avoid the **effect of non-optimal** memo.

 For this kind of sequence, we need to compare the value of each local optimal solution to current value.
-And the purpose of it, is to <u>determine whether add current value to the tail of that value</u>.
+And the purpose of it, is to **determine whether add current value to the tail of that value**.
 To achieve it, we will use the structure:
 ```c++
 for (int i = 0; i < n; i++) {
     for (int j = 0; j < i; j++) {